nrwl/nx/docs/shared/features/powerpack/conformance.md

 The `@nx/powerpack-conformance` plugin enables the `nx conformance` and `nx conformance:check` commands which checks all the configured rules.
 The difference is that `nx conformance` will invoke any fix generators on a configured rule automatically, whereas `nx conformance:check` will only check the current workspace state and provide violations if applicable.

-Therefore, `nx conformance` is intended to be run locally while working on a feature branch, while `nx conformance:check` should be added to the beginning of your CI process so that the conformance rules are enforced for every PR.
+Therefore, `nx conformance` is intended to be run locally while working on a feature branch, be added to the beginning of your CI process so that the conformance rules are enforced for every PR.

 {% tabs %}
 {% tab label="Without Nx Cloud" %}